CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 export { getData, saveData }
 ```

-Here we make a GET request to `/performance_data` where we pass in the current user's id that we have stored in `sessionStorage`.
+Here we make a GET request to `/performance_data` where we pass in the credentials that we have stored in `sessionStorage`.

 The response we get from here is what the application will put in the `perfromanceData` state.
+We also update the credentials with what we got from the response headers.

 If you run the test now, everything should go green!